michelecafagna26/CHANGE-IT/README.md

 bash baseline/process_data.sh
 ```
 after the preprocessing the source data for training, validation and testing and the vocabular just created will be saved in *.pt* format in the specified folder.
-For full documentation about paramaters and option follow the [OpenNMT-py official doc]: https://opennmt.net/OpenNMT-py/options/preprocess.html
+For full documentation about paramaters and option follow the [OpenNMT-py official doc](https://opennmt.net/OpenNMT-py/options/preprocess.html)

 ### Training